Supply Chain Sustainability: A Key to Success for Indian MSMEs. By CA. Balaji Padmanabhan

 How Indian MSMEs Can Implement Supply Chain Sustainability

-Here’s how Indian MSMEs can begin adopting sustainable practices without overwhelming their budgets:
+Here’s how Indian Micro, Small, and Medium Enterprises (MSMEs) can begin adopting sustainable practices without overwhelming their budgets:

 1. Start Small, Scale Gradually

-Focus first on one or two areas (like reducing packaging waste or sourcing locally).
+Focus first on one or two areas, such as reducing packaging waste or sourcing locally.
+For instance, consider using recyclable packaging instead of plastic to manage waste effectively.

 2. Local and Ethical Sourcing

 Source materials from certified or verified local vendors.
-This reduces transport emissions and supports the local economy.
+This step not only reduces transport emissions but also supports the local economy.
+Sustainable sourcing practices can enhance your brand's reputation.

 3. Energy Efficiency